pvl/blog4/content/blog/YouSim DAO -- A DAO for Identity Simulation.md

 ## LET'S GO

-With over 12,000 token holders, 7,000+ [@YouSimDotAI](https://x.com/YouSimDotAI) followers, and a vibrant [Telegram community](https://t.me/yousimportal) of nearly 2,000 members, we've witnessed an overwhelming demand for a more structured way to organize and build together.
+With over thousands of YouSim simulations being run every day, 12,000 token holders, 7,000+ [@YouSimDotAI](https://x.com/YouSimDotAI) followers, and a vibrant [Telegram community](https://t.me/yousimportal) of nearly 2,000 members, we've witnessed an overwhelming demand for a more structured way to organize and build together.
 YouSim DAO provides the infra for this collaboration, growing into a space purposefully designed for growth and collective decision-making.

 [Join us](https://discord.gg/yousim).